Ballyhaise: Origins of Ballyhaise village

-The Development of Ballyhaise Estate Village
+Development of Ballyhaise estate village

 Estate villages were typically known to be villages based around one estate, usually owned and preserved by one family.
 The Ballyhaise Estate passed through the Taylor family.
-Brockhill Taylor, an MP for the borough of Cavan in the 1630s and the eldest son of John Taylor held possession of the estate until his death.
+Brockhill Taylor, an MP for the borough of Cavan in the 1630s and the eldest son of John Taylor, held possession of the estate until his death.
 Brockhill Taylor's Ballyhaise Estate then passed to his eldest daughter, Mary.
-Mary's marriage into the Newburgh family saw possession of Ballyhaise Estate pass into the hands of the Newburgh family.
-The significant development of Ballyhaise can be attributed to Colonel Brockhill Newburgh who obtained the estate through marriage.
-As the High Sheriff of Cavan, a serving MP and the chairman of the local linen board, Newburgh oversaw notable developments and upgrades to Ballyhaise.
+Mary's marriage into the Newburgh family saw possession of the Ballyhaise Estate pass into the hands of the Newburgh family.
+The significant development of Ballyhaise can be attributed to Colonel Brockhill Newburgh, who obtained the estate through marriage.
+As the High Sheriff of Cavan, a serving MP and the chairman of the local linen board, Colonel Newburgh oversaw notable developments and upgrades to Ballyhaise.

 Newburgh and another local landowner constructed an arched stone structured bridge over the River Annalee in the same period as Newburgh embarked on constructing a new planned estate village.
 He had a great vision for the estate and village, one that was laid out with 'great taste'.
 It adopted the experimental shape of an octagon with the circular, arched market place at the centre of the village and radial roads emerging from the heart.
 The houses were built in an unusual manner, whilst the surroundings were 'richly-wooded'.
 The gardens were elaborately arranged with 'ponds, jets d'eau, fruit and flowers'.

-The village and demesne of Ballyhaise was renowned for its beauty and characterized by the innovative urban planning programme undertaken by Colonel Newburgh.
+The village and demesne of Ballyhaise was renowned for its beauty and characterised by the innovative urban planning programme undertaken by Colonel Newburgh.
 It was said that visitors would travel “far and near” to observe the scenery and buildings in the village of Ballyhaise.
 The interesting architectural style of the houses in the town along with the house, grottoes and gardens were the main points of attraction in the village.
-The Ballyhaise Estate remained in the Newburgh family until around 1800 when it was sold to Dublin based merchant, William Humphreys.
+The Ballyhaise Estate remained in the Newburgh family until around 1800, when it was sold to Dublin-based merchant, William Humphreys.